Embedded in a system-wide, quality improvement approach

 The 2012 National Strategy for Suicide Prevention calls for “the adoption of ‘zero suicides’ as an aspirational goal by health care and community support systems.”

-Two SafeSide team members were involved in the earliest efforts to provide training and technical assistance to organizations implementing zero suicide efforts.
-Tony Pisani was a faculty member for the Zero Suicide Institute’s team strategic planning events, and Laurie Davidson developed the Zero Suicide toolkit while at the Suicide Prevention Resource Center.
+Two SafeSide team members were involved in efforts to provide training and technical assistance to organizations implementing zero suicide efforts.
+Tony Pisani was a faculty member of the Zero Suicide Institute and supported efforts to embed risk formulation in a network of inpatient psychiatric hospitals.
+Laurie Davidson helped to developed the Zero Suicide toolkit while at the Suicide Prevention Resource Center.

 Q: We’re right at the beginning of exploring what it would take to implement a program that would have the goal of reducing suicides to zero, although we haven’t decided whether to call it “Zero Suicide.”
 Besides training, can you help us with overall implementation?